NEVIL77/Kanban-Board/notes.md

 2.loop on color modal which loop and how we remove the yellow class selected from class 3.how we get which one is clicked and how we add selected class

-4=task how can i toggle the lock and unlock
+4=task how can i toggle the lock and unlock and how do i know this clicked on which ticket Solution
+    - how do i know -> we apply addEvnetListener to lock of every tickert     created when we create a ticket
+    - how can i toggle -> remove classname and add class name 5 task = how to make tickcet editable when i click on the lock to unllock solu = textArea.setAttribute("contentEditable",true) ;

 main task

 1 => remove yello strip from color_modal and apply at modal_cont   which is clicked